 - It's perfect for entertaining- it's an elegant dish to serve for brunch.

 A Dutch baby, also called a German pancake, is a baked breakfast dish that’s like a cross between a popover and a pancake.
-It’s traditionally baked in the oven in a cast iron skillet and puffs up very high as it cooks.
+This pillowy pancake is traditionally baked in the oven in a cast iron skillet and puffs up very high as it cooks.

 A Dutch baby pancake has a delightfully light, tender and eggy interior, similar to a popover, with crispy edges.
-It's perfect for Sunday brunch as it's all made in one pan and can be served straight from the skillet.
+It's perfect for a special occasion or Sunday brunch as it's all made in one pan and can be served straight from the skillet.

-The batter is extremely easy to make.
-Simply throw all of the ingredients into a blender and blend away!
-You can make many different types of Dutch babies, using various fruits and other ingredients.
+The batter is very easy to make- simply throw all of the ingredients into a blender and blend away!
+You can make many different types of Dutch babies, including sweet and savory versions.

 What makes a Dutch baby rise?